 It is no longer disputed that slogans can function as trademarks.
 In 1955, the Commissioner of Patents held the slogan MOVING AIR IS OUR BUSINESS registrable on the Principal Register.
-In 1990, Jimmy Johns registered the slogan FREE SMELLS for restaurant services.
+In 1971, Clairol registered the slogan HAIR COLOR SO NATURAL ONLY HER HAIR DRESSER KNOWS FOR SURE as a trademark for hair dye.
 In 1995, Nike registered the slogan, JUST DO IT for sportswear.
 More recently, General Motors registered FIND NEW ROADS for automobiles, Whole Foods Markets registered the slogan AMERICA'S HEALTHIEST GROCERY STORE for retail grocery store services, the Smucker Company registered CHOOSY MOMS CHOOSE JIF for peanut butter, and Proctor & Gamble registered the slogan ENJOY THE GO for toilet paper.

-The purported trademark owner bears the burden of showing that the slogan or phrase actually functions as a trademark, and is or will be perceived by consumers as a designation of the product's source.
-As the decision in In re Lizzo demonstrates, the PTO will reject the registration application on the ground that it fails to function as a trademark if it concludes that consumers will perceive the phrase to be conveying information rather than designating a product's source.
+The purported trademark owner bears the burden of showing that the slogan or phrase actually functions as a trademark and is or will be perceived by consumers as a designation of the product's source.
+As the decisions in In re Lizzo and In re Go & Associates demonstrate, the PTO will reject the registration application on the ground that it fails to function as a trademark if it concludes that consumers will perceive the phrase to be conveying information rather than designating a product's source.
 If a phrase is a common expression in widespread use, consumers are unlikely to view it as a mark.
+Thus, in In re YWCA USA, Serial Nos.
+90520011 & 90520196, 2023 TTAB Lexis 348 (T.T.A.B.
+2023), the TTAB denied registration of the phrase "as a commonly used informational phrase expressing the laudable sentiment promoting opposition to racism" rather than "as identifying and distinguishing a unique source of services."
+In In re Black Card, Serial No. 90641690, 2023 TTAB Lexis 478 (T.T.A.B.
+2023), however, the Board held that the examiner erred in refusing to register the phrase FOLLOW THE LEADER for credit card services because the extensive evidence of common use of the phrase did not persuade the Board that the phrase could not function as a source identifier.

-Similarly, the PTO will conclude that a purported mark fails to function as a trademark if consumers will understand the phrase source as an ornamental feature of the goods rather than a designation of source.
+Similarly, the PTO will conclude that a slogan fails to function as a trademark if consumers will understand the phrase as an ornamental feature of the goods rather than a designation of source.
 The PTO's Trademark Manual of Examining Procedure explains: